 Welcome to the Mini 4-H Program!
 Mini 4-H is designed for youth to explore a variety of project areas.

 Your child received this project manual when enrolling in Mini 4-H. This manual will provide fun, age-appropriate learning activities throughout their year(s) in Mini 4-H and their interest in this project.

 As a Mini 4-H parent, your job will be to guide and encourage your child through the activity.
 It is highly suggested that you do not complete the activities for them.
 Instead, help them, guide them, work with them, and let them do all that they possibly can.
-The 4-H motto is "learn by doing" and is the best educational tool that we can provide for youth.
+The 4-H motto is "learn by doing"...
+And is the best educational tool that we can provide for youth.

 Additionally, the Mini 4-H program is set up to allow your child to exhibit a project at the 4-H Fair.
 This project is based upon information within this manual.

 The 4-H Fair is an exciting time for 4-H members and families.
-It is a time that allows community youth to showcase their talents, interests, and enthusiasm for learning.
+It is a week that allows community youth to showcase their talents, interests, and enthusiasm for learning.

 Mini 4-H is fun!
 Your child will certainly enjoy it.
 You can have fun too, by guiding and helping as your child participates in the program.
 Encourage and praise your child as he/she has fun learning and sharing with you.

-If you have any questions regarding Mini 4-H or other 4-H programs, please contact your local Extension Office.
+If you have any questions regarding Mini 4-H or other 4-H programs, please feel free to contact your local Extension Office.

-Mini 4-Her's Page
+Developed by Area VII Extension Youth Educators - Draft Purdue University Cooperative Extension Service

 Welcome to Mini 4-H!
 You are now a member of the 4-H family.
 You are a special person.

-Mini 4-Hers have lots of fun!
+Mini 4-Her's have lots of fun!
 There are lots of activities for you to explore.
 You can try new things.
 You can share it with your friends and family.

-Mom, Dad, or another adult can help you with your project.
+Mom, Dad or another adult can help you with your project.
 Bring your project to the 4-H Fair and lots of people will be able to see what you have done.
-You also get a ribbon made just for Mini 4-Hers.
-Things to Know About 4-H The 4-H Symbol: A four-leaf clover with an "H" in each leaf.
+You also get a ribbon made just for Mini 4-Her's.